onca-vega/Neysla/README.md

 token.value | The value of the token that will be appended to your model's URL | yes (if token is defined) | "asodug2312pu312pu3_asodq231" url | The link where your API stands.
 This will be used to prepend all your models | yes | "https://www.your-api.com/"

+And then call "init" method, to build our modelers.

 ### Using Neysla for model definition
 It's important to know that Neysla is promise based, so, continuing with our example, you could use it like: